aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/culture/implement-errors-and-boolean-value-in-russian-or-any-other-language/_index.md

 ---
-title: Implement Errors and Boolean Value in Russian or Any Other Language with Golang via C++
+title: Implement Errors and Boolean Values in Russian or Any Other Language with Golang via C++
-linktitle: Implement Errors and Boolean Value
+linktitle: Implement Errors and Boolean Values
 type: docs
 weight: 40
 url: /go-cpp/implement-errors-and-boolean-value-in-russian-or-any-other-language/